cs-chan/ArtGAN/README.md

 This repository does not include the Wikiart dataset used.
 For the list of the styles, artists, and genres used, please refer to the [ICIP supplementary material](http://www.cs-chan.com/doc/ICIP2016_supp.pdf)

-For the full list of paintings used, please refer to the [Saleh, B., & Elgammal, A. (2015).
+For the full list of paintings used, please refer to the [Saleh & Elgammal (2015).
 Large-scale Classification of Fine-Art Paintings:Learning The Right Metric on The Right Feature](https://arxiv.org/pdf/1505.00855v1.pdf)

 ## Installation and Running